WayScience/phenotypic_profiling/2.ML_model/README.md

 The training and test data sets that are created have the same distribution of classes.
 This ensures that each class is proportionally represented across all data sets.
 We use `n_splits=10` to create 10 folds for cross-validation.

+To create the shuffled baseline training dataset, we first load the training data as described above.
+We then shuffle each column of the training data independently, which removes any correlation between features and phenotypic class label.

 ### B. Model Training